 And after gaining years of experience in the private sector coaching executives and providing large scale consultation for corporations, Jocko and Leif decided that it was time to take Echelon Front’s values and philosophy to a new market.

-The book is a must-read.
+With a 5-star rating on Amazon and thousands of reviews, Extreme Ownership is a must-read.
 But if you’re looking for a sample, here’s a checklist we’ve created based on the philosophy of the book.
 The checklist will allow you to start and end any project with extreme ownership.

 10 Step Extreme Ownership Checklist

 Here is the checklist for approaching projects from an extreme ownership philosophy.
+There are 10 steps, and each is important.
+No skipping.

 1. Define and embrace the mission